TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/akenza-core/tts-setup/_index.md

 weight: 2
 ---

-Once you have prepared the setup in Akenza Core, follow this section to create the Webhook integration.
+Once you completed the setup in Akenza Core, follow this section to create the Webhook integration.

 <!--more-->